Welcome to the LEAD Cape Town Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 - Add an international package to current phone plan

-With Wi-Fi readily available in most locations, you are encouraged to utilize internet texting apps (iMessage for iPhone to iPhone, Groupme, WhatsApp, Google Hangouts) to communicate with program staff and family and friends at home.
+With WiFi readily available in most locations, you are encouraged to utilize WiFi-based messaging apps (iMessage, Groupme, WhatsApp, Google Hangouts) to communicate with program staff and family and friends at home.

 In addition, we integrate technology into our communications and risk management strategy to keep students safe.
 Therefore, we require students to download the following applications on their phone prior to departure: